DmitryDorofeev/poopeteer/README.md

 ```

-3. Run tests with `puppeteer` command
+3. Run tests with `poopeteer` command